Scraping Craigslist Posts

 2. The second bit of it /d/apts-housing-for-rent/search/apa is same for all cities but will change if you want to scrape something other than apartments.

 3. The browser uses a https protocol instead of a http protocol.
 This is more secure, but occasionally poses problems for accessing the web using curl instead of a browser. cURL is a command-line tool for getting or sending data including files using URL syntax often used explicitly within scripts that are used for web scraping.
+We are going to use rvest which takes care of this issue.

 4. The arguments start after ?.